What do an amusement park operator, a nationwide pizza maker, and a transportation service have in common?

 As it turns out, those parks don’t staff themselves.
 Which is why Cedar Fair’s recruiting team is in charge of hiring 47,000 seasonal workers each year.

-That’s mission-critical for a company that can’t open parks due to safety protocols without enough trained employees.
+That’s mission-critical for a company that can’t open parks due to safety protocols without enough trained personnel.

 But don’t worry – they have a secret ace up their sleeve.
 That ace is fun.